auerbachsd/NLSeer/README.md

 ## PSSM-CNN and PSSM-RNN Models

-When coupled with PSSM data, the CNN and RNN models was able to parse out patterns from the NLS signals and fairly reliably predict them.
+When coupled with PSSM data, the CNN and RNN models were able to parse out patterns from the NLS signals and fairly reliably predict them.
 However, their accuracy was lower than using the random forest classifier:

 <ul>
     <li> When only nuclear proteins were used as input, the average accuracy between five folds for cross-validation (ten epochs each) was 91.36%. </li>